Ngumah/alx-low_level_programming/0x02-functions_nested_loops/README.md

-In this project, we make use of arithmetic operators and ho to use them in the C programming language The use of relational operators and how to use them Boolean operators and using them, if , if ... else statements Making use of comments in coding, variable declaration, loops print function, and the ASCII character set The purpose of gcc flags -m32 and -m64
+In this tasks we generally going to make use of nested loops and use them learn the use of functions and apply them know the difference between declaration and definition of a function make use of the prototypes and scope of variables